Amen (Peruvian band): History

 In 1995, Marcello Motta, Steve Suárez, and Renán Díaz had their first gig as a band in a festival organized in the Peruvian district of Ventanilla, where they live.

 In 1997, Amen took part in two contests of new rock bands.
 The first one, organized by the Peruvian record label Discos Hispanos, had an award of a CD recording and an artistic contract for 10 years.
 The second contest was organized by Channel 9 and had the award of a music video production.
 Amen won both contests.

 At the end of 1997, Amen recorded their first album, entitled Libre, containing twelve songs.
 Henry Ueunten recorded the keyboard portion of this album, which marked the beginning of his integration into Amen.

-In December of 2004, the band released their second album, named Amen.
+In December 2004, the band released their second album, named Amen.
 This album contains twelve songs, eleven composed by Marcello Motta and one composed by Freddy Velarde, Motta's uncle.

 In December 2008, Amen released their third album, Tiempos de resurrección, containing thirteen songs and two bonus tracks.
 The first single of the album, La chata, reached the top of Peru's national record charts.
 The second promotional single was "Violar las leyes" (To violate the laws).
 Amen made a video for this track directed by Percy Céspedez.